 Participating families from the

-Family First Nights® is a nationwide program specifically designed to encourage at risk families to attend theatre on a regular basis.
+Family First Nights® is a nationwide program specifically designed to encourage under-served families to attend theatre on a regular basis.
 Many programs exist for students to attend the theatre; however, if the experience is not supported and sustained within the students' home environment, there is little lasting impact promoting theatergoing as a lifelong activity.

 By engaging the entire family and offering repeated exposure through multiple visits, Family First Nights offers the participating families the opportunity to make live, professional theatre part of their cultural heritage.